buschtoens/infinite/Readme.md

   Emitted each time the user scrolls in side the margin.
-  The callback is called with `this` as `el` and an argument `iteration` which counts how often the callback was called.
+  The callback is called with `this` as `el` and an argument `iteration` which counts how often the callback was called (starting at 0).
   No more load events are emitted, until `next` or `Infinite.resume()` gets called.